 The job market

 Students with a Political Science B.A. degree take their education in many directions.
-They are well prepared to work in education, federal and state government, research and policy think tanks, non-profit or foreign aid organizations, international banking, politics, international affairs, media, business, and the military.
+Initial and long-term destinations for graduates include positions in many job sectors: education, federal and state government, research and policy think tanks, non-profit or foreign aid organizations, international banking, politics, international affairs, media, business, and the military.

 Graduates with the Political Science B.A. have become researchers, information analysts, policy advisors, educators, businesspersons, security agents, FBI agents, entrepreneurs, congressional aides, lobbyists, union representatives, reporters, human resources specialists, journalists and aid workers.